Genital Herpes - Medical Condition

 Genital herpes is a common sexually transmitted infection (STI; also known by the older term sexually transmitted disease or STD) in North America and Europe, and the percentage of the population with this condition is growing around the world.

 It is a viral infection of the genitals that can also affect other parts of the body.
-There’s no reporting system for herpes in Canada, but figures from the US suggest that genital herpes affects approximately 1 out of every 6 people, aged 14 to 49 years.
+There’s no reporting system for herpes in Canada, but figures from the US suggest that genital herpes due to HSV-2 infections affects approximately 1 out of every 5 adults.
 Most infected people aren’t even aware of their condition.

 Genital herpes may be caused by 1 of 2 types of herpes virus: herpes simplex 1 (HSV-1) or herpes simplex 2 (HSV-2).
 These viruses can also infect the mouth, causing cold sores.
 Most cases of genital herpes are caused by HSV-2; however, HSV-1 may also be responsible.
 HSV-1 infection of the genitals is often caused by someone with cold sores performing oral-genital sex.
 HSV-2 infection of the mouth is often caused by someone performing oral-genital sex on someone with genital herpes.

 The most common form of transmission is through sexual intercourse.
 The infection can cause blisters that shed viruses.
 People who have blisters are always infectious.
 If another person rubs against a blister, the virus can enter through the skin or mucus membranes such as the vagina and mouth.
 However, not all people who are infected always produce skin blisters, and it is possible for the virus to be produced and spread even when there are no visible sores or blisters.
 Kissing can also transmit the virus if the mucous membranes of the mouth are infected.